 Monetary policy can stimulate household consumption and wealth by lowering mortgage costs through refinancing.
-Fixed-rate mortgages (FRMs) are the most significant source of household debt and, therefore, one of the primary mechanisms for monetary policy transmission.
-Lower interest rates lead FRM holders with rates higher than the current market rate (i.e. positive rate gaps) to refinance.
-The consequent decline in mortgage debt payments generates an increase in wealth and consumption.
+In the U.S., fixed-rate mortgages (FRMs) are the most significant source of household debt and, therefore, one of the primary mechanisms for monetary policy transmission.1 Lower interest rates lead FRM holders with rates higher than the current market rate (i.e., positive rate gaps) to refinance.2 The consequent decline in mortgage debt payments generates an increase in wealth and consumption.

 The extent of monetary policy transmission to FRM refinancing depends not only on the number of mortgages with positive rate gaps, but also on households' willingness and ability to refinance their mortgages.
-On the one hand, many borrowers refinance sub-optimally; this heterogeneity in refinancing is associated with inattention and demographic characteristics.
-3 On the other hand, refinance loans are subject to rigorous underwriting criteria that represent a credit constraint to some borrowers and potentially depend on the state of the economy.
-4 The existence of credit constraints related to underwriting criteria (credit score, for instance) can lead to heterogeneous monetary policy effects because not all borrowers with positive rate gaps are able to access mortgage markets.
+On the one hand, many borrowers refinance sub-optimally; this heterogeneity in refinancing is associated with inattention and demographic characteristics.3 On the other, refinance loans are subject to rigorous underwriting criteria that represent a credit constraint to some borrowers and potentially depend on the state of the economy.4 The existence of credit constraints related to underwriting criteria (credit score, for instance) can lead to heterogeneous monetary policy effects because not all borrowers with positive rate gaps can access mortgage markets.
 This heterogeneity in refinancing opportunities can therefore dampen the effects of monetary policy.

-In this paper, we combine empirical patterns from monthly loan-level data and a heterogeneous agent model of mortgage refinancing to show that monetary transmission through the FRM channel is limited because it depends on borrowers' credit score distribution in addition to their rate gap distribution.
-The intuition behind this mechanism is as follows: borrowers with lower credit scores have higher marginal propensities to consume (MPCs).
-They benefit from refinancing more than borrowers with higher credit
+In this paper, we combine empirical patterns from monthly loan-level data and a heterogeneous agent model to show that monetary transmission through the FRM channel is limited because it depends on borrowers' credit score distribution besides their rate gap distribution.
+The intuition behind this mechanism is: borrowers with lower credit scores have higher marginal propensities to consume (MPCs).
+They, therefore, benefit from refinancing more than borrowers with higher credit scores, but are less likely or able to refinance their mortgages and borrow unsecured debt.
+Consequently,

-1Goodman, McCargo, Golding, Parrott, Pardo, Hill, Kaul, Bai, Strochak, Reyes, and Walsh (2019) document that in the U.S. mortgages make up 65% of all household liabilities and roughly 60% of them have a fixed-rate and maturity of 30 years.
+1Goodman, McCargo, Golding, Parrott, Pardo, Hill, Kaul, Bai, Strochak, Reyes, and Walsh (2019) document that in the U.S., mortgages add up to 65% of all household liabilities and roughly 60% of them have a fixed rate and maturity of 30 years.

-2We refer to the difference between the outstanding mortgage rate on a loan and the current market rate on similar mortgages as a "rate gap."
+2We refer to the difference between the loan outstanding mortgage rate and the current market rate on similar mortgages as a "rate gap."